Academic Status Policy for Undergraduates

 Students intending to seek readmission after dismissal must first file a Readmission Form with the Admission's Office by the official deadline.
 Readmission after academic dismissal requires approval by the academic dean.

 Undergraduate students readmitted after an absence of at least one or more calendar years may choose to count all or none of their University of South Alabama credits toward completion of degree requirements and the computation of their GPA.
-Should the student elect to count none of the prior work, i.e., declare academic bankruptcy, the student is, in effect, allowed to start academic work at the University of South Alabama over with a GPA of zero; however, all course work will remain on the student's academic record.
+Should the student elect to count none of the prior work, i.e., declare academic bankruptcy, the student is, in effect, allowed to start academic work at the University of South Alabama over with a GPA of zero in good standing; however, all course work will remain on the student's academic record.
 This determination must be made by the student during the term of reentry no later than the last day of class for that term, but preferably at the time of application for readmission.
 It requires dean's office approval.
 This election may be made only once during a student's USA career and is irrevocable.
 Such election also carries with it the stipulation that the student's choice of Bulletin is limited to those in effect from the time in which the student declares academic bankruptcy onward.
 Academic bankruptcy applies only to courses completed at the University of South Alabama.

 In determining academic honors at the University of South Alabama, only the course work taken after academic bankruptcy has been declared counts in the calculation of GPA.